larskanis/libusb/README.md

       ```
       $ port install libusb
       ```
-  * Windows: libusb.gem comes with a precompiled +libusb.dll+, but you need to install a device driver (see below)
+  * Windows: libusb.gem already comes with a precompiled `libusb.dll`, but you need to install a device driver (see below)

 Install